ii/coredns/plugin/file/README.md

   normal authoritative serving you don't need *or* want to use this. **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.

+## Health

+This plugins support health checks.
+After the initial zone loading it will export a healthy status.

 ## Examples

 Load the `example.org` zone from `example.org.signed` and allow transfers to the internet, but send